-While Disney+ might have some of the family-friendly favourites, Amazon Prime has a surprisingly wide selection of adult thrillers and action movies to choose from.
+While Disney+ might have some of the best family-friendly favourites, Amazon Prime has a wide selection of adult thrillers and action movies to choose from.

 As you'd expect with Prime Video, the curated suggestions are often a complete mess and you'll find yourself digging through reams of junk before finding something interesting.

 Luckily for you, however, we've done the hard work and come back with some of the best thrillers on the streaming service right now.

 Probably one of the very few roles in which Tom Cruise plays an out-and-out villain, Michael Mann's moody LA-set thriller sees 'Ol Tom play a hitman who's in town on business, and has hired Jamie Foxx to be his cabbie for the night.
 If you've enjoyed 'Heat' or basically any of Michael Mann's works and you haven't yet watched 'Collateral', you're missing out on some of his best stuff.
 Effortlessly smooth and stylish with a cracking soundtrack, 'Collateral' never misses the mark.
 Pun intended.

 The War on Drugs in the '70s and '80s is a familiar enough topic nowadays.
 You only need to look at the success of Netflix's excellent crime series, 'Narcos', to see how well it can be done.
 'The Infiltrator' takes a similar angle, though it focuses in on the financial dealings of the Medellin Cartel and how a lone US Customs Agent - played by Bryan Cranston - managed to chain together the world's largest cartel, a Pakistani business magnate, and an international banking consortium in a wide-ranging conspiracy.